-- ◆ Level Specifies the type of log messages to display.

-- Info Informational messages only.

-- Warning Warning conditions.

-- Error Error conditions.

-- All All levels.

-- ◆ Start from ID The error ID from which to start the display.

-- with # entries per page The number of entries to display per page.
+- Level Specifies the type of log messages to display. - Info Informational messages only. - Warning Warning conditions. - Error Error conditions. - All All levels. - Clear Level Clears all log messages for the selected level. - Start from ID The error ID from which to start the display. - with # entries per page The number of entries to display per page.